Apollo Lunar Module: Contract letting and construction location

 In July 1962, eleven firms were invited to submit proposals for the LEM.
 Nine companies responded in September, answering 20 questions posed by the NASA RFP in a 60-page limited technical proposal.
 Grumman was awarded the contract officially on November 7, 1962.
 Grumman had begun lunar orbit rendezvous studies in the late 1950s and again in 1961.
 The contract cost was expected to be around $350 million.
 There were initially four major subcontractors: Bell Aerosystems (ascent engine), Hamilton Standard (environmental control systems), Marquardt (reaction control system) and Rocketdyne (descent engine).

 The Primary Guidance, Navigation and Control System (PGNCS) was developed by the MIT Instrumentation Laboratory; the Apollo Guidance Computer was manufactured by Raytheon (a similar guidance system was used in the command module).
 A backup navigation tool, the Abort Guidance System (AGS), was developed by TRW.
+The landing gear was manufactured by Héroux.

 The Apollo Lunar Module was assembled in a Grumman factory in Bethpage, New York.